MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/hostname.md

 | ------- | -------- |
 | /? | Displays help at the command prompt. |

-Any parameter different than `/?` will produce an error message and will set the errorlevel to 1.
+Any parameter different than `/?` produces an error message and sets the errorlevel to 1.

 ### Notes

-- Environment variable `%COMPUTERNAME%` usually will print the same string as hostname but in uppercase
+- Environment variable `%COMPUTERNAME%` usually will print the same string as `hostname`, but in uppercase.
-- If environment variable `_CLUSTER_NETWORK_NAME_` is defend hostname will print its value.
+- If environment variable `_CLUSTER_NETWORK_NAME_` is defined, `hostname` will print its value.

 ### Examples